Ancaster, Ontario: History

 In 1798, the Hatt brothers Richard and Samuel from Dundas established their Red Mill downstream below Ancaster Falls at the base of the so-called "devil's elbow".
-They also widened the original native trail into what would eventually be known as the Old Ancaster-Dundas Road in order to provide better commercial access.
-In 1799, William Vanderlip built a hotel that in 1844 was sold to Adam Duff which gave birth to the nickname 'Duff's Corners' for describing the well-known intersection on Highway 53.
-By 1800, native mail couriers had been established between Montreal and Detroit with Ancaster appointed as the branching point for Queenston.
-In 1805, the Hatt brothers bought a majority of the village site from James Wilson and proceeded to subdivide it into streets and building lots.
-By 1810 the population of Ancaster had steadily risen to 400 residents yet in just 7 years by 1817 its populace would more than double to 1,037.
-In that same year Robert Gourlay carefully documented that Ancaster had 162 houses, 4 gristmills, 5 sawmills, 1 carding machine, 1 fulling mill, 5 doctors, 1 Anglican minister, and 1 Methodist meeting house.
+They also widened the original native trail into what would eventually be known as the Old Ancaster-Dundas Road to provide better commercial access.
+In 1799, William Vanderlip built a hotel that, in 1844, was sold to Adam Duff.
+This gave birth to the nickname 'Duff's Corners' for describing this well-known intersection on Highway 53.
+By 1800, native mail couriers had been established between Montreal and Detroit, with Ancaster appointed as the branching point for Queenston.
+In 1805, the Hatt brothers bought most of the village site from James Wilson and subdivided it into streets and building lots.
+By 1810, the population of Ancaster had steadily risen to 400 residents, yet in just seven years, by 1817, its populace would more than double to 1,037.
+In that same year, Robert Gourlay carefully documented that Ancaster had 162 houses, four gristmills, five sawmills, 1 carding machine, 1 fulling mill, five doctors, 1 Anglican minister, and 1 Methodist meeting house.
 In 1820, Job Lodor acquired the Union Mill Company and rejuvenated Ancaster's industrial base.
 By 1823, the first post office was established.
 In 1824, the Ancaster Union Church was built.
-By 1825, Ancaster had constructed a public reading room with papers from Niagara, York and New York.
-A foundry making ploughshares was established in 1825 by William Wiard.
-In 1826, Jacob Gabel started a tannery; Robert Douglas started a brewery and John Galt established Ancaster as his headquarters for the Canada Company.
+By 1825, Ancaster had constructed a public reading room with papers from Niagara, York, and New York.
+A foundry that made ploughshares was established in 1825 by William Wiard.
+In 1826, Jacob Gabel started a tannery, Robert Douglas began a brewery, and John Galt established Ancaster as his headquarters for the Canada Company.
 1827 marked the year that inaugurated the publication of George Gurnett's Gore Gazette and the Ancaster, Hamilton, Dundas and Flamborough Advertiser.
-By 1835, Job Lodor was the only person in Upper Canada who managed to obtain banking privileges and thus the Gore Bank was established in the village in 1836.
-Also in 1836, the population of Ancaster would reach 2,664.
-In 1837 a group of Red Coated Soldiers appeared in the village to announce the Mackenzie and Papineau rebellions.
-By 1840 Ancaster had 5 hotels.
+By 1835, Job Lodor was the only person in Upper Canada who managed to obtain banking privileges, and thus, the Gore Bank was established in the village in 1836.
+Also, in 1836, the population of Ancaster would reach 2,664.
+In 1837, a group of Red Coated Soldiers appeared in the village to announce the Mackenzie and Papineau rebellions.
+By 1840, Ancaster had five hotels.
 In 1844, Dr. Richardson opened his practice in the village.
 Eyre Thuresson founded a threshing machine factory in 1846, a stone mill in 1862, another card mill upstream in 1863 and reorganized the Cane Knitting Factory in 1865.
 In 1847, N. and E. Wiard re-opened the McLaughlin foundry to make ploughs.
-Harris and Alonzo Egleston arrived in 1832 and began working at William Wiard's foundry and eventually bought him out.
-The Egleston's then proceeded to expand their own business empire which included building a foundry in 1843 employing 25 people and rebuilding a gristmill in 1863 at the present-day location of the Old Ancaster Mill on the old Dundas Road.
+Harris and Alonzo Egleston arrived in 1832, began working at William Wiard's foundry, and eventually bought him out.
+The Egleston's then proceeded to expand their business empire, which included building a foundry in 1843 employing 25 people and rebuilding a gristmill in 1863 at the present-day location of the Old Ancaster Mill on the old Dundas Road.
 This Egleston mill was the 4th Ancaster mill and the third to be rebuilt at this current location.
 Wilson's original mills burnt down in 1812.
 Upon rebuilding, Wilson's mills were relocated from this original site at Wilson and Rousseaux Street a little further downstream and rebuilt in stone at the present Old Ancaster Mill location on Old Dundas Road.
-Again, at the same location, a second mill burnt down in 1818 as well as a third mill that was damaged by fire in 1854.
+Again, a second mill burnt down in 1818 at this location, and a third was damaged by fire in 1854.
 Wilson's original 1791-1792 mill foundations still exist 75 yards upstream from the Wilson and Rousseaux Street intersection but are hidden with vegetation.
-The much restored and modified remnants of Egleston's 1854 mill now operates as a restaurant and banquet hall.
+The restored and modified remnants of Egleston's 1854 mill now operate as a restaurant and banquet hall.
 The Barracks of 1812 still stand as a reminder of the War of 1812.
 By May 1866, the first public telephone was set up in Gurnett's store but was disconnected from lack of use.